 MCP Server

 The CI/CD Watch MCP server lets AI assistants query your pipeline data directly.
-Ask questions like “which pipelines are slowest?” or “what are my DORA metrics?” and get answers grounded in your real CI/CD data.
+Ask questions like “which pipelines are slowest?” or “what are my DORA metrics?” and get answers grounded in your CI/CD data.

 What is MCP?